Biden to name Granholm as energy secretary

 He said that the United States should recommit to the Non-Proliferation Treaty and suggested that Washington voluntarily lower its ceiling on nuclear weapons, from 1,550 to 1,400, as a “trust-building” gesture toward Moscow.
 He also spoke in favor of reviving the deal with Iran that President Trump pulled out of.

-Other possible candidates whose names surfaced following the election were Elizabeth Sherwood-Randal, 61, a professor at the Sam Nunn School of International Affairs at Georgia Tech, who was deputy secretary of energy in the Clinton administration as well as deputy assistant secretary of defense; Dan Reicher, 64, a Stanford professor who was assistant secretary of energy in the Clinton administration; and Jay Inslee, who briefly was in the running for the Democratic presidential nomination in 2019, focusing on climate change, and has just won reelection to his third term as Washington’s governor.
+Other possible candidates whose names surfaced following the election were Elizabeth Sherwood-Randall, 61, a professor at the Sam Nunn School of International Affairs at Georgia Tech, who was deputy secretary of energy in the Clinton administration, as well as deputy assistant secretary of defense; Dan Reicher, 64, a Stanford professor who was assistant secretary of energy in the Clinton administration; and Jay Inslee, who briefly was in the running for the Democratic presidential nomination in 2019, focusing on climate change, and has just won reelection to his third term as Washington’s governor.

 Granholm will be stepping into a tough post.
 She “will need to not only have a strong vision for what it takes to transform the U.S. energy system but will need to work with Congress, the labs, the private sector, state government officials, other agencies, and countries around the world to make it happen,” said Ladislaw.
 “It’s a big job.”